Home / Reviews / Kraken Review / Kraken vs. Kraken Pro

 4. The app will switch to the Kraken Pro interface, providing access to advanced trading tools on the go.

-In conclusion, Kraken and Kraken Pro both serve distinct audiences and offer different advantages based on the user’s trading needs.
+Kraken and Kraken Pro both serve distinct audiences and offer different advantages based on the user’s trading needs.
 Kraken provides an excellent entry point for beginners, with a simple interface, dynamic fees, and convenient buy/sell features.
-Kraken Pro, however, is tailored for advanced and professional traders, offering lower fees, professional-grade tools, margin trading, and API access.
+Kraken Pro, however, is tailored for advanced and professional traders, offering lower fees, professional-grade tools, and API access.

-If you’re new to crypto, Kraken’s ease of use and intuitive design are perfect for getting started.
+Kraken’s ease of use and intuitive design are perfect for beginners.
 However, if you’re looking for advanced control, detailed analytics, and savings on high-volume trades, Kraken Pro is a better choice.
 Both platforms offer robust security measures, ensuring that whichever you choose, your assets are well-protected.

 In short: